BananaAcid/letsencrypt-win-simple/README.md

 Difference to creators branch:
 - Added several plugins suggested to be used in master branch
 - modified SAN plugin to take a comma seperated list of multiple targets (first one will be the main target which will work if SAN is not supported by client)

+# What is SAN

+One Certificate for hosting multiple domain names on a single IP address

+# NOTE:

+Sometimes, the default web.config will case problems.
+Use the included alternative (or remove it).

 # Overview